Recorder Orchestra of Puget Sound

 The Recorder Orchestra of Puget Sound (ROPS) in Seattle was recently re-formed and started rehearsals in 2015 under the co-direction of Vicki Boeckman and Charles Coldwell.

-Originally founded by long-time SRS Music Director and composer Peter Seibert, it last met and performed in 2010.
+Originally founded in 2005 by long-time SRS Music Director and composer Peter Seibert, it last met and performed in 2010.
 Affiliated with the Seattle Recorder Society, the ROPS membership this year is by invitation.

 Its membership of 20+ advanced amateur recorder players perform on recorders ranging in size from sopranino to contrabass.
 The ensemble’s repertoire includes 20th- and 21st-century compositions specifically written for recorder orchestra, Renaissance and Baroque pieces for large ensembles, and arrangements of music originally for orchestral or other large ensembles.